IBM-DTeam/swift-for-db2/CONTRIBUTING.md

-# Contributing to Swift IBM DB2 Driver
+# Contributing to Swift SDK for DB2

 We welcome contributions, and request you follow these guidelines.